GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

 ### Issues Detailed ###

-As a result of our engagement with all three components of the tracing system and using it in the /new-tracing/ mode, we have noticed a few "issues," areas for improvement, and pain points:
+As a result of our engagement with all three components of the tracing system and using it in the *new-tracing* mode, we have noticed a few "issues," areas for improvement, and pain points:

 - Implementation and efficiency issues: